ABindoff/alex_mixed_models/pseudoreplication.md

 Pseudoreplication and mixed models
 ----------------------------------

 We simulate a lab experiment that takes cells from four mouse embryos, and two mothers.
-Investigators are blinded, so some cells end up in an experimental group and others end up in a control group without the investigator having knowledge of which embryo or mother the cells came from.
+Investigators are blinded, and some cells end up having a treatment applied and others do not.
+The investigator has no knowledge of which embryo (or mother) the cells came from until after the experiment.
 A measure `y` is observed for each cell (we don't know exactly what `y` is but it's continuous, and normally distributed).

 ``` r
 mean.treatment.effect <- 1.5